-However, most of the nutrients, antioxidants and half the essential amino acids (protein) are also found in the yolk.
+However, most of the nutrients, antioxidants, and half the essential amino acids (protein) are also found in the yolk.

-The problem is when you COOK the yolk – such as hard-boiled, scrambled and fried eggs.
+The problem is when you COOK the yolk – such as hard-boiled, scrambled, and fried eggs.
 The heat oxidizes the egg and damages both the structure of the protein and fat.

 So the healthiest way to eat eggs is raw or lightly cooked, so the yolk is still runny.
 Don’t fry it with butter or vegetable fats.
-And make sure it’s organic, free-range eggs.
+And make sure it’s organic free-range eggs.

 5) Baked Foods/Carbs (Snacks Too)

-Baked foods such as muffins, cakes, breads, donuts, croissants, rolls, cookies, danishes, scones, pie, etc… The types of foods most people eat in the morning when they’re in a rush, or with their coffee or at work as a snack…
+Baked foods such as muffins, cakes, bread, donuts, croissants, rolls, cookies, danishes, scones, pie, etc… The types of foods most people eat in the morning when they’re in a rush, or with their coffee or at work as a snack…

 These are all bad because they contain hydrogenated and saturated fats, as well as dairy.
 Not to mention, they’re high in simple carbohydrates and sugars.